ixmorrow/k8s-distributed-llm-inference/README.md

 ### Update Helm Chart

 The helm chart resides in `llm-inference-chart/` directory.
 To make any changes to the helm chart, simply make your changes to any files in this directory.
 Then, run the following command to apply them: `helm upgrade llm-inference ./llm-inference-chart -f llm-inference-chart/values.yaml`

+### Delete cluster

+Can delete the cluster when you're not using it to save on GCP credits.

+`gcloud container clusters delete <Cluster_name> --region <region>

+To re-create the cluster, simply run: `gcloud container clusters create-auto <cluster_name> --region <region>`